Diskmaster/ModernPrecombines/Creating_patches_for_other_mods.md

-# Creating Previsibine Patches by feeddanoob (ikillyou233 on nexus)
+# Creating PRP patches by feeddanoob (ikillyou233 on nexus)
 Hello all welcome to my little tutorial on creating patches for PRP.
 It is suggested to read [command line manual](/Manual.md) as a reference so I do suggest you read that first.

 ## Prerequisites